 We have several stipends available if you’re currently working with, or are planning to work with, the state-federal vocational rehabilitation system.
 These stipends are funded by the Rehabilitation Services Administration and are awarded on a competitive basis.

 Additional financial assistance is provided through scholarships, first-year fellowships and McNair Fellowships.
-Information about these financial assistance programs is available from the department or by visiting the Graduate School website or the Financial Aid site.
+Information about these financial assistance programs is available from the department or the Toulouse Graduate School.